inclement/vivarium/README.md

 ## Configuration

-Vivarium supports a static configuration using using `config.toml`, or a build-time configuration using `viv_config.h`, or both!
-The static configuration is intended to be convenient for most users, but the build-time header can be used to inject your own code for e.g. custom layouts or keypress events.
+Vivarium comes with a default config that you can override by creating your own `config.toml`.
+You can also adjust the default config at compile time using `viv_config.h`, which is necessary if you want to inject your own code for e.g. custom layouts or adding keypress actions that aren't already provided by Vivarium.

 Configuration options include but are not limited to: